2011 Tamil Nadu Legislative Assembly election: Polling

+Voters in a long queue, waiting for their turn to exercise franchise rights during assembly election-2011, at a polling booth in Kanyakumari.

 Poll notification was issued on 19 March.
 The last date of filing nominations was 26 March and candidates were allowed to withdraw their nominations until 30 March.
 The state election commission scrutinised the nominations on 28 March.
 Election was held in a single phase on 13 April 2011.
 77.8% of the electorate voted in the election, the highest ever in the history of all elections conducted in Tamil Nadu surpassing 76.57% polled in 1967 election.
 Karur district registered highest turnout of 86.4% followed by Ariyalur district of 84.1%.
 Chennai district and Kanyakumari district polled the lowest number of votes, 68.2% and 69% respectively.